IMF's Lagarde says empowerment of women essential for Japan's growth

 But analysts reckon the jump is unlikely to last and that making sure the benefits of Abe's economic policies are felt more widely throughout the country will matter more to voters.

-Lagarde said Japan's rapid ageing would diminish economic vitality and living standards unless something is done.
+Lagarde said Japan's rapid aging would diminish economic vitality and living standards unless something is done.

 "We expect growth potential of only about one percent over the medium term," she added.
 "There is one obvious option for rescuing Japan from this harsh economic fate - empowering women."